 The biggest investment you will make in your life will probably be the purchase of a home.
 Before closing on the house, you'll want to know that no individual or entity has a lien or claim to the property.

 A title company does all the research to insure that a property has clear title.
 Making sure that a property is clear of all legal encumbrances is the job of a title insurance company.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

 The title insurance company searches the property's title history.
-Through its research, the title company can almost always identify any title problems and clear up these problems before you close on the property.
+Through its research, the title company can usually find any title problems and clear up these problems before you close on the property.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
-Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Title insurance usually covers:

 Looking to refinance your home?
 Fill out the following form to get a fast quote from us.